Opinion: Putin's bespoke government — made for indefinite control | DW | 23.01.2020

 He is an amateur composer with two copyrighted hits to his credit.
 But Russia only learned this when Mikhail Mishustin was catapulted to political stardom last week.
 Vladimir Putin made him prime minister instead of his trusted No. 2 — and former president — Dmitry Medvedev.
 The 53-year-old was hardly a household name as head of Russia's tax service.

-The line-up new ministers Mishustin presented earlier this week is mostly made up of figures as obscure as he was before the appointment.
+The line-up of new ministers Mishustin presented earlier this week consists mostly of figures as obscure as he was before the appointment.
 Apart from Foreign Minister Sergei Lavrov, Defense Minister Sergei Shoigu and possibly Finance Minister Anton Siluanov, they are largely unknown to Russians.
-The 27 men and three women are colorless professional bureaucrats.
-For the last 20 years they circulated through the revolving doors of ministries, government agencies and state-owned enterprises.
+The 27 men and three women are colorless, professional bureaucrats.
+For the last 20 years they have circulated through the revolving doors of ministries, government agencies and state-owned enterprises.

 Read more: Fact check: Putin's promises, 20 years on